 - The 2020 Abington 10K and Fun Run has been cancelled

-- All RSPB nature reserves are now closed and the Magog Down car park has closed
+- RSPB nature reserves are now reopening and the Magog Down car park has re-opened

 However, the community and local traders are taking action to help those who need help or might feel isolated, notably:

 - Support during the outbreak - LOVE ABINGTON (see poster above or Facebook)